Types of contact lenses

 An older Asian woman with grey hair smiles at a young male eye doctor

 Multifocal contact lenses are another common way to correct presbyopia.
-Monovision and multifocals can both provide clear vision near and far for many people, but in one study, when given the choice, 76% of new contact lenses wearers preferred multifocal lenses.
+Monovision and multifocals can both provide clear vision near and far for many people, but it may be helpful to know that in some studies, the majority of those wearing contact lenses for presbyopia prefer to wear multifocal contacts.
 Ultimately, the only person that can decide which is better for you is your eye doctor.

 Get started with ACUVUE contact lenses